-When you search for long-term care planning and long-term care insurance; you can find a bunch of stuff.
-This “stuff” suggests anything from LTC insurance is affordable and essential to very expensive and not necessary.
+When you search for long-term care planning and long-term care insurance, you can find a wide variety of available articles and websites.
+These articles and websites suggest anything from LTC insurance is affordable and essential to very expensive and not necessary.

 Now what?
 First, understand everyone has a point of view, and the internet is the ultimate in free speech.
 So, you should review sources and use some common sense.

 If you have first-hand knowledge of a parent or family member needing extended care, you know the consequences of long-term care on family and finances.
 The financial and emotional impact is tremendous.
 If you have not yet had one of these experiences, then you need to review the facts.